 Ineffective and inefficient implementation are key cost drivers

-WaterNSW's revenue requirements are increasing far faster than farmers' capacity to pay.
+WaterNSW's revenue requirements are increasing far faster than my capacity as an irrigator to pay.
 Numerous reforms that have been undertaken since 2017 have suffered from cost inefficiencies and blowouts.
 Below are just a few examples.

 • Metering